Jussie Smollett Trends On Twitter After NASCAR Says A Noose Was Found In Bubba Wallace’s Garage

 — CNN Newsroom (@CNNnewsroom) June 22, 2020

 Wallace has been compared to Smollett due to the conjecture of some more suspicious fans who believe the NASCAR driver may be attempting to draw attention to his career by making himself a victim.
-Smollett filed a police report in January of 2019, saying that he was attacked by two men who hurled racial and homophobic slurs at him and tied a rope around his neck.
+Smollett filed a police report in January 2019 saying that he was attacked by two men who hurled racial and homophobic slurs at him and tied a rope around his neck.
 Police later recovered evidence indicating that Smollett paid two men to perpetrate the attack.

 Social media users are putting forward the idea that Wallace may also have victimized himself, though any evidence to back up that claim is as yet unknown.

-Multiple tweets were posted making various claims about Wallace, and why they believed he was faking a racially charged threat on himself.
+Multiple tweets were posted making various claims about Wallace and why people believed he was faking a racially charged threat on himself.

 One user went so far as to say that she has a “really bad feeling NASCAR will not be very forthcoming if it is a Jussie Smollett situation,” saying she’s concerned the noose was a “faked incident just to stir people up.